GushGit/Pomodoro_technique/README.md

 - `sleep`   (thread management)
 - many others, which I don't care enough to list

-There is a flag, that can be used when starting program from terminal:
+There are flags, that can be used when starting program from terminal:
 > `-d`: enables "debug-mode", which turns every minute of waiting into a second.
 Very useful for testing, while customising source code.
+> `-f`: enables "fast-customizing-mode", which turns off the error messages shown, when input is an empty string.
+Instead of forcing user to enter correct value it will just substitute parameter with its default value.
+List of default values:
+- full=120 (here and further time is in minutes)
+- work=30
+- short_break=5
+- long_break=10